sarah-ceo/Sandbox/README.md

 Instructions:

-1- Generate moves sequences using Python
+1- Generate moves sequences using Python:

 Place your image in Assets/Images/Originals/ folder.